Thiago-de-Sousa/ME396P-AJT-simulation/README.md

  - Profit obtained through the time range
  - Break Even: a prediction of the time needed to break even on construction cost and annual maintenance costs.
 (Only accurate if time range is at least 1 year.)

-Once the user has reviewed all the information presented, they can choose whether to return to the welcome screen or to quit the program.
+Once the user has reviewed all the information presented, the generated plot png images must be placed in a folder to prevent them from being overridden the next time this module is used.
+Then the user can choose whether to return to the welcome screen or to quit the program.

 -------------------------------------------
 IV.
 WINDPOWERCALC3000_FORECAST INSTRUCTIONS